danielanywhere/ProjectTask/README.md

 you're managing a sprawling enterprise program or organizing a weekend hackathon, ProjectTask can adapt to your needs.

-And by the way, tasks and projects are interchangeable.
-You can seamlessly convert between them without data loss just by changing the item type.
+... and by the way, tasks and projects are interchangeable, meaning that you can seamlessly convert between them without data loss just by changing the item type.

 <p>&nbsp;</p>